- Procedure Details

 Contact us today for assistance

-Our experienced Phoenix, AZ, team at Banner CORE Center for Orthopedics can help diagnose your text neck and determine if that’s the extent of your injury, or if something more serious may be at play.
+Our experienced teams at Banner CORE Center for Orthopedics in Arizona can help diagnose your text neck and determine if that’s the extent of your injury, or if something more serious may be at play.
 We will guide you through recovery, doing everything we’ve been trained to do to heal your pain.